oss-tsukuba/nextcloud-gfarm/README.md

     - create a password file for MariaDB automatically.
         - check `./secrets/db_password`
         - (used by Nextcloud to connect MariaDB)
+    - (not recommended, slow) If you want to use one Gfarm user and a Gfarm directory as Nextcloud system data directory, specify NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1.
     - create symlink of `docker-compose.override.yml` automatically.
         - PROTOCOL=https : for `docker-compose.override.yml.https`
         - PROTOCOL=http  : for `docker-compose.override.yml.http`